mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Checking wire protocol compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ServerDescription is incompatible if:
+A ServerDescription which is not Unknown is incompatible if:

 * minWireVersion > clientMaxWireVersion, or
 * maxWireVersion < clientMinWireVersion